pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 {{< commit show-ticket-cost-value >}}

+Using `None` for the first argument to `show_variable()` means that we want to show a global variable.

 If you now build and green-flag your program, and click on one of the tickets, you should see the correct `ticket_cost` shown in the watcher at the top-left of the stage.

+(As an experiment, temporarily take out, or comment out, the `global ticket_cost` line.
+Try to predict what will happen when you click on a ticket.
+Then run the code and see if you were right.
+Put the line back after you have investigated this.)

-It's a good idea to do this for each of the three tickets, to make sure everything's working.
+It's a good idea to do the test for each of the three tickets, to make sure everything's working.

 Once you're happy, take out that line again: